rozlynboutin/microbiome_helper/16S-tutorial-(chemerin).md

 **Note that this is a test dataset and you normally would rarify to a larger read count** (typically in the 1000s).

-We will rarify to 380 reads, since the lowest depth is not a major outlier (for this dataset):
+We will rarify to 380 reads, since the lowest depth is not a major outlier in this dataset:

     mkdir final_otu_tables
     single_rarefaction.py -i clustering/otu_table_high_conf.biom -o final_otu_tables/otu_table.biom -d 380

 This QIIME command produced another BIOM table with each sample rarified to 380 reads.
-In this case no OTUs were lost due to this sub-sampling (which you can confirm by producing a summary table), but this step often will result in low-frequency OTUs being lost from the analysis.
+In this case, no OTUs were lost due to this sub-sampling (which you can confirm by producing a summary table), but this step often will result in a loss of low-frequency OTUs from the analysis.

 ### Diversity analyses

-We will now create Unifrac beta diversity (both weighted and unweighted) principal coordinates analysis (PCoA, which slightly different from PCA) plots ( < 1 min on 1 CPU):
+Diversity in microbial communities can be expressed in a number of ways.
+UniFrac beta diversity is a particular measure of diversity that analyzes dissimilarity between samples, sites, or communities.
+We will now create UniFrac beta diversity (both weighted and unweighted) principal coordinates analysis (PCoA) plots.
+PCoA plots are related to principal components analysis (PCA) plots, but are based on dissimilarity rather than covariance.(< 1 min on 1 CPU):

     beta_diversity_through_plots.py -m map.txt -t clustering/rep_set.tre -i final_otu_tables/otu_table.biom -o plots/bdiv_otu

-This QIIME script takes as input the final OTU table as well as file which contains the phylogenetic relatedness between all clustered OTUs.
+This QIIME script takes as input the final OTU table, as well as file which contains the phylogenetic relatedness between all clustered OTUs.
 One HTML file will be generated for the weighted and unweighted beta diversity distances:

 * plots/bdiv_otu/weighted_unifrac_emperor_pcoa_plot/index.html
 * plots/bdiv_otu/unweighted_unifrac_emperor_pcoa_plot/index.html